Introduction to IoT: Applications of IoT

-Waste management is a crucial operation in any city, whether it is considered a smart city or not, as it directly impacts the livability of the area.
+\textit{Waste Management}\\ Waste management is a crucial operation in any city, whether it is considered a smart city or not, as it directly impacts the livability of the area.
 Thus, an efficient waste management system is essential for any society.
-Integrating IoT into waste management offers multiple benefits.
+Integrating the IoT into waste management offers multiple benefits.
 It enables the detection of waste levels and real-time tracking of garbage truck routes, leading to more efficient route planning.
-Moreover, it can streamline manual labor involved in waste separation and monitor the disposal process.
-These tasks are achieved using sensors on garbage vehicles connected to a central software system that analyzes and controls the system based on the data collected by the sensors \cite{zanella2014internet}.
+Moreover, it can streamline the manual labor involved in waste separation and monitor the disposal process.
+Sensors on garbage vehicles connected to a central software system achieve these tasks by analyzing and controlling the system based on the data collected \cite{zanella2014internet}.
 This approach reduces the cost of manual processes and enhances recycling management.